 The cause is unknown.

 The condition is characterized by circular spots with small blisters, scabs, or scales.
 Although the condition can happen anywhere on the body, it usually appears on the back of the arms and legs, and on the buttocks.
 Other symptoms may include:

 Itchy areas of pimples

-Treatment depends on the individual person, as one treatment approach is not effective for everyone with this condition.
+Treatment depends on the individual person, as 1 treatment approach is not effective for everyone with this condition.
 Treatment may include:

 A red, bumpy rash around the mouth and chin that usually affects women between the ages of 20 and 60.

 Symptoms may include little blisters, skin scaling, and acne- or rosacea-like bumps around the mouth and at times around the eyes.

 Treatment may include:

 Topical metronidazole or clindamycin or sodium sulfacetamide